-V. Barutello, M. Conti, D. L. Ferrario, S. Terracini, G. Verzini, Analisi matematica Vol.~2, Apogeo N. Fusco, P. Marcellini, C. Sbordone, Analisi Matematica due, Liguori Editore E. Giusti, Analisi Matematica 2, Boringhieri C.D.
-Pagani, S. Salsa, Analisi matematica 2, Zanichelli W. Rudin, Principles of Mathematical Analysis, McGraw-Hill Additional materials Slides, lecture notes, problem sheets, etc posted on the course homepage (https://www.dm.uniba.it/members/lazzo/homepage/analisi-matematica-ii)
+N. Fusco, P. Marcellini, C. Sbordone, Analisi Matematica due, Liguori Editore E. Giusti, Analisi Matematica 2, Boringhieri C.D.
+Pagani, S. Salsa, Analisi matematica 2, Zanichelli W. Rudin, Principles of Mathematical Analysis, McGraw-Hill Additional materials Slides, lecture notes, problem sheets, etc posted on the course homepage

 Work schedule

-Total Lectures Hands on (Laboratory, working groups, seminars, field trips) Out-of-class study hours/ Self-study hours
+Total Lectures Hands on (Recitations) Out-of-class study hours/ Self-study hours

 Hours

 200 48 30 122

-ECTS
+ECTS ECTS

 8 6 2

-Teaching strategy / Lectures to the he generate and recitations are held in a classroom (subject to ch alth emergency), using slides partly prepared in adva d in class.
-All these slides are made available on the c anges measures due ance, partly course homepage.
+Teaching strategy Lectures and recitations are held in a classroom, using slides partly prepared in advance, partly generated in class.
+All these slides are made available on the course homepage.

-Expected learning a outcomes

-Knowledge and u Applying knowledge dge and Knowled techniqu Ability to ge of basic principles of Mathematical Analysis a es solve problems by utilizing theoretical knowledge ar nd theorem proving

-understanding strategie S

-Soft skills Mak Com Capc ing informed judgments and choices Ability to assess the soundness of the logical reaproof Ability to select the appropriate mathematical to to deal with complex mathematical problems municating knowledge and understanding Mastery of the mathematical language and communicate the acquired knowledge and to o solve problems acities to continue learning Ability to study independently and to consult an soning used in a pols and techniques syntax necessary to describe, analyze and d make us of relevant
+Expected learning outcomes Knowledge and understanding on: Knowledge of basic principles of Mathematical Analysis and theorem proving techniques Applying knowledge and understanding on: Ability to solve problems by utilizing theoretical knowledge and selecting adequate strategies Soft skills Making informed judgments and choices Ability to assess the soundness of the logical reasoning used in a proof Ability to select the appropriate mathematical tools and techniques to deal with complex mathematical problems Communicating knowledge and understanding Mastery of the mathematical language and syntax necessary to communicate the acquired knowledge and to describe, analyze and solve problems Capacities to continue learning Ability to study independently and to consult and make us of relevant literature

 Assessment and feedback Methods of assessment Written test and oral exam; passing the written test is a prerequisite for taking the oral exam.
 The written test (no more than three hours) consists of four to six problems.
 Instead of the written test, students can take two partial written tests, the first during the semester break (see "Manifesto degli Studi"), the second between the end of classes and the beginning of the exam session.
 The results of the written test are published on the course homepage.
-The oral exam starts with the discussion of the student's work on the written test. followed by the discussion of theoretical results, examples, counterexamples and short problems.
+The oral exam starts with the discussion of the student's work on the written test, followed by the discussion of theoretical results, examples, counterexamples and short problems.
+Evaluation criteria Knowledge and understanding The student must be able to explain definitions and theoretical results, including some proofs.
+Applying knowledge and understanding The student must be able to solve problems and to independently construct simple arguments of proof.
+Autonomy of judgment The student must be able to select the theoretical and practical tools most appropriate for the given problems.